-After normalizing the data sources to be on a comparable basis, it was observed that the encounter data varied from the CMO Financial Report data by category of aid.
+After normalizing the data sources to be on a comparable basis, it was observed that the encounter data varied from the CMO Financial Report data.
 Adjustments were made to reconcile the encounter data to the CMO Financial Report audited financial data.